Unifying Hamilton-Jacobi Reachability and Reinforcement Learning: hjb PDE for the Travel-Cost Value Function

 \section{\ac{hjb} PDE for the Travel-Cost Value Function}

-In this section, we work under the standard regularity assumptions (Assumptions~\ref{a:U_compact}, \ref{a:f_lipschitz}, \ref{a:h_lipschitz}--\ref{a:h_continuity_u}) and encode the open target $\mathcal{T}\subset\mathbb{R}^n$ through a calibrated running cost that vanishes off target and is strictly negative on target.
+In this section, we work under the standing regularity assumptions on the globally defined auxiliary dynamics introduced in Section~\ref{sec:problem_statement}, and encode the open target $\mathcal{T}\subset\mathbb{R}^n$ through a calibrated running cost that vanishes off target and is strictly negative on target.

-Under these assumptions, the resulting value function is the unique bounded viscosity solution of the time–dependent \ac{hjb} equation with zero terminal data.
+Under these assumptions, the resulting value function is the unique bounded viscosity solution of the time dependent \ac{hjb} equation with zero terminal data.
 Its sign exactly recovers strict backward reachability: the negative sublevel set $\{V(t,\cdot)<0\}$ coincides with the strict \ac{brt}, whereas $\{V(t,\cdot)=0\}$ characterizes states from which the target can be avoided almost everywhere in time.

 \begin{theorem}[\ac{hjb} characterization; viscosity sense] For $(t,x)\in[0,T]\times\mathbb R^n$, let

 and define

 Under the standing assumptions, $V$ is a unique and bounded viscosity solution of